csalguera/java-intro-to-classes/README.md

 Our text editor contains a complete class definition that we’ll build up as we progress through the lesson.

 Run the code to see it in action.

+In the code editor, create a public `Store` class.

+Your program will not compile without a `main()` method.

+Define one within `Store`.